NeggFriedRice/T3A2-B-Backend/README.md

 ### GET /users/all

+Only administrators can access this route

 #### **This is a protected route, a valid JWT is required in the Bearer header**

 - Returns a list of all users in JSON format

 ### GET /users/:id

+Only administrators can access this route

 #### **This is a protected route, a valid JWT is required in the Bearer header**

 - Returns a single user in JSON format

 ### DELETE /users/:id

+Only administrators can access this route

 #### **This is a protected route, a valid JWT is required in the Bearer header**